umputun/remark42/README.md

 ### Importing comments

 Remark supports importing comments from Disqus, WordPress or native backup format.
-All imported comments has `Imported` field set to `true`.
+All imported comments have an `Imported` field set to `true`.

-#### Initial import from Disqus
+## Initial import from Disqus

-1. Disqus provides an export of all comments on your site in a g-zipped file.
-This is found in your Moderation panel at Disqus Admin > Setup > Export.
+1. Disqus provides export of all comments on your site in a gzipped file.
+This option is available in your Moderation panel at Disqus Admin > Setup > Export.
 The export will be sent into a queue and then emailed to the address associated with your account once it's ready.
 Direct link to export will be something like `https://<siteud>.disqus.com/admin/discussions/export/`.
 See [importing-exporting](https://help.disqus.com/customer/portal/articles/1104797-importing-exporting) for more details.
 2. Move this file to your remark42 host within `./var` and unzip, i.e. `gunzip <disqus-export-name>.xml.gz`.
 3. Run import command - `docker exec -it remark42 import -p disqus -f /srv/var/{disqus-export-name}.xml -s {your site id}`

-#### Initial import from WordPress
+## Initial import from WordPress

-1. Install WordPress [plugin](https://wordpress.org/plugins/wp-exporter/) to export comments and follow it instructions.
-The plugin should produce a xml-based file with site content including comments.
+1. Use [that instruction](https://wordpress.com/support/export/) to export comments to file using standard WordPress functionality.
 2. Move this file to your remark42 host within `./var`
 3. Run import command - `docker exec -it remark42 import -p wordpress -f {wordpress-export-name}.xml -s {your site id}`